Phillies (14-23) at Rangers (21-20)

 2:05 p.m. on CSN; streaming live on CSNPhilly.com and the NBC Sports App

-The Phillies lost their 14th game in the last 17 tries on Wednesday night, falling, 9-3, to the Rangers in Texas.
-Zach Eflin was roughed up for seven runs in one of the worst starts of his young career and the Phillies' offense was silent for most of the evening.
+The Phillies lost their 14th game in the last 17 tries Wednesday night, falling, 9-3, to the Rangers in Texas.
+Zach Eflin was roughed up for seven runs in one of the worst starts of his young career and the Phillies' offense was silent for most of the evening (see story).

 On Thursday afternoon, the Phils will send out rookie Nick Pivetta in an attempt to avoid a three-game sweep while Martin Perez will take the hill for Texas.